tamasbrandstadter/payments-api/README.md

 - Message broker: `RabbitMQ`
 - Database: `PostgreSQL`
 - Cache: `Redis`
-- Containerization: `Docker`
+- Containerisation: `Docker`
 - Container orchestrator: `Kubernetes`, `minikube`
 - Integration test and local development setup: `docker-compose`

+## Workflow
 Customers, accounts and transactions are stored in the database.
+REST API is created and publicly exposed for CRUD operations with stored records.

 The message broker is responsible for routing incoming deposit, withdraw and transfer messages, which will be consumed by the application from their dedicated queues.
 The balance will be updated in the database and in the cache.